HomeLatest NewsIndustryTwitter eyes bigger market pie, top-up tech team in India for products innovation

 Advertisement

-The company’s global goal is to double its development by 2023 and reach 315 million mDAU (monetisable daily active users) by Q4 2023.
+The company’s global goal is to double its development velocity by 2023 and reach 315 million mDAU (monetisable daily active users) by Q4 2023.
 “In India, mDAU grew by 74 per cent (on-year) in Q4 2020.
 Increasing development velocity and improving engineering scale globally will pave the way to achieve our ambitions around growing mDAU at a 20 per cent compound annual growth rate by 2023 globally,” Twitter India said.

 Twitter said the expansion of the tech hub in India is in alignment with the company’s overall belief that decentralisation of engineering talent is important.